Last Updated on

 Ginger is known for its anti-inflammatory and antibacterial properties and is an excellent remedy to administer for malaria.

-How to: Boil small slices of ginger with 3 tspns of raisins in a cup of water till it reduces to half of amount.
+How-to: Boil small slices of ginger with 3 teaspoons of raisins in a cup of water till it reduces to half of the amount.
 Let it cool and feed this decoction to your child.

 2. Citrus Fruits and Juices

 Citrus fruits are excellent sources of Vitamin C which is important to boost immunity.
 This is beneficial in treating malaria.

 How-to: A few drops of lime in a glass of freshly squeezed lemon juice should be fed to your little one every day.
 Additionally, fresh oranges or orange juice should be fed daily.